-The City will also be providing uniform bus shelters across Cape Town over the five-year term, commencing in priority areas.
+The City will in a phased approach commence providing uniform standardised bus shelters across Cape Town over the five-year term, commencing in priority areas.
+The provision could extend into the next five-year term of office.

 The implementation of phase 2A integrated rapid transit (IRT) main route sections will be expedited.
 This includes Stock and Strandfontein roads as well as other identified fast-track projects.
 Implementation will start from March 2017.